jknoll18/csce274/README4.txt

 Installation:
 Extract the files from provided .rar file, then connect your computer to the create 2 using ethernet cable.
 Then run the python file and connect to the create2 using the interface.
-Next, go to the commmands section and type in *   * to execute the wall following program.
+Next, go to the commmands section and type in pdc to execute the wall following program.

 Usage:
 All of the commands are located in the commands section of the main menu.